duerdod/message-board/README.md

 ## Message Board

 Internet has no need for this application but it's still a work in progress.
+Comes with the most simplest word sanitizer for all you evil ones.

 Requires `Docker` and `docker-compose`,
 do `docker-compose` and you're up.